DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 For more information on Datadog’s OAuth implementation, see the [Datadog OAuth2 documentation][1].

-## Use OAuth in a data integration
+## Use OAuth in an integration

 OAuth allows Datadog customers to easily and securely authorize third-party platforms through a couple of clicks—without having to directly input API or app keys anywhere.
-You can use OAuth with existing data integrations or configure OAuth as a part of developing new data integrations.
+You can use OAuth with existing integrations or configure OAuth as a part of developing new integrations.

 When building an integration with OAuth, you can select the exact scopes of data that your application needs access to, and the customer can grant access to the granular scopes that you’ve requested.
 While optional scopes are not supported, all scopes requested by an integration become accessible when a customer authorizes it.

-## Build a new data integration with OAuth
+## Build an integration with OAuth

-This section describes how to build a new data integration with a tile on the [Marketplace][2] or [Integrations][3] page.
-If you’re building upon an existing data integration, or building a new data integration and want to add it to an existing tile on either page, see [Adding OAuth to an existing offering](#Adding-oauth-to-an-existing-offering).
+This section describes how to build a new integration with a tile on the [Marketplace][2] or [Integrations][3] page.
+If you’re building upon an existing integration, or building a new integration and want to add it to an existing tile on either page, see [Adding OAuth to an existing offering](#Adding-oauth-to-an-existing-offering).

 ### Create an app from a template